 Was Your Social Security Disability Claim Denied?
 Here’s What To Do In South Carolina

-If you’ve submitted a claim for Social Security disability (SSDI) and/or Supplemental Security Income (SSI) in South Carolina and have just found out that your claim was denied, don’t panic – you have options.
+If you have submitted a claim for Social Security disability (SSDI) and/or Supplemental Security Income (SSI) in South Carolina and have just found out that your claim was denied, do not panic – you have options.

-Request Reconsideration If Your Initial Social Security Disability Claim is Denied
+Can I Request a Reconsideration If My Initial Social Security Disability Claim is Denied?

-After you submit your initial application, you’ll have to wait three to four months before being notified whether your claim was approved or denied.
+After you submit your initial application, you will have to wait three to four months before being notified whether your claim was approved or denied.

 If denied, the next step is to file a “Request for Reconsideration.”
 This is the first level of appeal.
 When you request a reconsideration, that’s exactly what you get: the same agency that first looked at your application, the disability determination services agency (or DDS), will look again to see if you were wrongly denied the first time.
 The agency will typically make a decision within 2 months.

 Statistically, you can expect about a 1 in 10 chance of having your claim approved at this point.
 If it’s not approved, you can move on to the next level of appeal.